neil7057/beach_hut_society/README.md

 -   ### Design
     -   #### Colour Scheme
         -   I've used the pastel beach themed colours to reflect the subject matter of the site.
 A pale blue (#C8E4FD) background for the body.
-        Titles alternatively in Dark Blue (#4203BF) and Sand (#DA5619) with text in Light Blue and Sand.
+        Titles alternatively in Dark Blue (#4203BF) and Sand (#AA4313) with text in Light Blue and Sand.
 Buttons are consistent according to function.
         -   General navigation buttons are similarly styled and edit, comment and delete buttons are styled differently to differentiate but remain consistnet amongst the forum post and tag elements.
         -   Some colours were muted or changed to meet WAVE guidelines during final stage testing.

     -   #### Typography
-        -   The fonts chosen are Original Surfer and Seaweed Script to adhere to teh beach theme.
-Seaweed Script is novel but unsuitable for use in large text blocks as it can make it difficult to read.
+        -   The fonts chosen are Original Surfer and Seaweed Script to adhere to the beach theme.
+Seaweed Script is novel and suitable for titles  but unsuitable for use in large text blocks as it can make it difficult to read.
 Sans-serif is the fallback font.

     -   #### Imagery
-        -   There is a Hero image in teh base template which propogates to each page and gives the site a consistenmt look and feel.
+        -   There is a Hero image in the base template which propogates to each page and gives the site a consistenmt look and feel.
         -   There is a beach logo on larger screens but is hidden below 1000px.
         -   The site has a couple of additional images on the About page but as a blog site is mostly text based, for now..